bitovi/documentjs/docs/livestyleguide/livestyleguide.md

 * Include demos and examples

-If you're only using DocumentJS to create a Live Style guide, see [Getting Started](/docs/lsg-quickstart.html).
+If you're only using DocumentJS to create a Live Style guide, see [Standalone Live Style Guide](/docs/lsg-quickstart.html).

-If you're already using DocumentJS in your project, check out [Adding a Style Guide](/docs/lsg-adding.html).
+A guide on adding a Live Style Guide to an existing DocumentJS project is coming soon.